 1. Sugar Cookie Hearts with Cream Cheese Frosting

 Is it really a Valentine’s Day treat if it’s not shaped like a heart?
-In this case, we say no. And that’s exactly why these sugar cookie hearts are perfect.
+In this case, we say no. And that’s exactly why these sugar cookie hearts from Blue Bowl are perfect.
 Plus cream cheese frosting?
 Now we’re talking.

 - 2 sticks butter, softened

 - ½ teaspoon almond extract